Skip to main content

 Propagating changes

-If you rotate a key, update it in Integrations — pre.dev detects which existing projects use it and shows a “N projects behind” banner.
-Click through to push the new key to those projects’ .env files.
+If you rotate a key, update it in Integrations — a “N projects behind” banner appears when existing projects are out of date.
+Click it to propagate the new values, per project or all at once.